coezbek/rodo/README.md

 #### Limit of tasks

 For daily todos, Rodo will by default at most create a single todo even if some days have passed while you last used Rodo.
-For example if you have defined a daily todo of " - [ ] Exercise 15 minutes", and you haven't used Rodo for two days, then only a single todo will be created.
+For example if you have defined a daily todo of ` - [ ] Exercise 15 minutes`, and you haven't used Rodo for two days, then only a single todo will be created.
 For yearly, monthly and weekly todos, Rodo will not skip over todos, but add all past todos.
-You can adjust this behavior by adding 'LIMIT=n' where 0 indicates no limit in batching and other integers indicate the maximum number of todos which are created in a single `t` (today) command.
+You can adjust this behavior by adding `LIMIT=n` where `0` indicates no limit in batching and other integers indicate the maximum number of todos which are created in a single `t` (today) command.

 ### Expansion of placeholders

 Rodo supports the following placeholders in the recurring todos:

  - `%quarter%` - Returns the quarter of the current month (1-4)
- - `%recurrence%` - Returns the number of times since the DTSTART that this task was created (or better could have been created) (also `%age%`)
+ - `%recurrence%` - Returns the number of times since the `DTSTART` that this task was created (or better could have been created) (also `%age%`)
  - `%recurrenceth%` - Same as %recurrence% but in ordinal form (1st, 2nd, 3rd, ...)
  - All others such as `%Y%`, `%b%` as in [https://ruby-doc.org/stdlib-2.6.1/libdoc/date/rdoc/DateTime.html#method-i-strftime](strftime)